STA Plaza: Features

 The Plaza is located in Downtown Spokane with access to the adjacent streets on three sides.
 The Plaza is also connected to the buildings to the immediate North and East of it via the skywalk system.
 This system allows indoor walkability to River Park Square mall, Spokane City Hall, Spokane Public Library's Central library, and the Parkade Plaza parking garage, among others.
 A Spokane Police precinct was also opened across the street in 2020.

-Inside the Plaza, there is a Subway location, Joe's Mini Market, and STA's customer service and security offices.
+The Plaza contains a Subway location, Joe's Mini Market, and STA's customer service and security offices.
 There is also seating, public restrooms, and real-time arrival boards.
+The second floor had offices and stores that were closed in 2020; they are planned to be renovated into a boardroom for STA and other spaces by 2028.

 As of May 2023, there are 13 STA branded bay markers with digital real-time arrival screens.
 Three of the bays include high performance transit amenities such as raised platforms for near level boarding, shelters, and off-board fare collection.